Dying for a Heart

-Dying for a Heart is the second album by Krystal Meyers, released September 19, 2006.
+Dying for a Heart is the second album by Krystal Meyers, released on September 19, 2006.

 This album is edgier than her first album in musical style and in lyrics.
 This is most clearly seen in the song "The Situation", which openly opposes premarital sex.
 The album peaked at No. 19 on Heatseekers.

 The song, "Together", was featured on the NBC pre-show for Heroes: Villains.